Vietnamese cashew industry 2026: expanding markets, elevating deep processing

-Compared to the previous month, both export volume and value fell by over 25% due to seasonal factors and the Lunar New Year holiday slowdown.
+In January 2026, Vietnam exported 50.6 thousand tons of cashew nuts, worth USD 34.7 million.
+Compared to the previous month, both export volume and value fell by over 25%.
+Seasonal factors and the Lunar New Year holiday slowdown are the two main drivers of this fall.
 However, compared to January 2025, exports increased sharply by 35% in volume and 36.1% in value.

-In 2025, the cashew industry achieved a remarkable milestone: exports reached 766,585 tons, valued at USD 5.22 billion—up 5.7% in volume compared to 2024 and setting a new record in export turnover.
 After fruits and vegetables and coffee, cashew nuts became Vietnam’s third-largest agricultural export, amid a sharp decline in rice export value.
 The year also marked cashews’ official entry into the “USD 5 billion agricultural export club.”

 Notably, consumption trends in the United States are shifting toward processed products.
 While imports of raw cashew kernels have at times stagnated, processed cashew products have grown.
 Vietnam, India, Thailand, and Canada are key suppliers in this segment.
-This highlights an important insight: the future of the cashew industry lies not only in output volume but also in deep processing capacity and product diversification.
+This highlights an important insight: the future of Vietnamese cashew industry lies not only in output volume but also in deep processing capacity and product diversification.

 The challenge is therefore not only the risk of raw material shortages but also direct competition.
 Processed products from Africa exported to the U.S. and Europe enjoy advantages in geographical proximity and lower logistics costs.